 5. Zhang’s Father Came From China to Try to Find Her & the Community Rallied Around Him

-Zhang’s disappearance – and now the announcement that the FBI believes she is dead – has left many heartbroken in her family and also in the greater university community.
+Zhang’s disappearance left many in her family and also in the greater university community heartbroken.

 Zhang’s father, Zhang Ronggao, “traveled from Nanping, China, to do what he could to help find his daughter,” reported CNN.
 He found a lot of support when he got there.
 The Chicago Tribune described Zhang’s father as a “working-class factory driver.”

 A GoFundMe campaign to help Zhang’s family with living expenses while the search continues has raised almost $100,000.